Acid Reflux: Causes & Self Care Remedies

 Before entering the stomach, food travels through an opening at the end of the esophagus.
 This opening acts like a gate, which allows food to pass into the stomach.

 The opening to the stomach closes as soon as food passes through.
 If the opening does not close - often due to overeating - the stomach will over produce acid to try and deal with the problem, causing the acid to leak up into the esophagus.

 A hiatal hernia can also cause acid reflux.
 This is a condition in which part of the stomach is pushed up through the diaphragm and into the chest.

 Foods to Avoid

-Due to their artificial and heavily processed nature, many "food products" not only cause inflammation but can also contribute to and exacerbate acid reflux.
-These include:
+Due to their highly concentrated and chemical nature, many processed foods not only cause inflammation, but they can also contribute to and exacerbate acid reflux.
+These food categories include:

 - Processed meats like salami, bacon, sausage etc.

 - Processed sugar and artificial sweeteners

 - Refined wheat e.g. white flour, bread and packaged cereals